AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab6.md

 Commit
 ```

-From the EC2 instance **_aws-us-east-2-spoke1-test2_**, type **5** for launching a malicious attack, specifically the attack will carry out an attempted connection towards a TOR server.
+From the EC2 instance **_aws-us-east-2-spoke1-test2_**, type **5** and click enter for launching a malicious attack, specifically the attack will try to establish a connection towards a TOR server.

 ```{figure} images/lab6-5.png
 ---